 If the level of bilirubin goes very high then this can damage a baby's brain and cause problems like cerebral palsy, learning difficulties and hearing problems.
 This is called kernicterus.

 Kernicterus is very serious but it is also very rare in developed countries like the UK.
 Kernicterus affects about 1 in every 100,000 babies.

 What is the outlook (prognosis)?

-The prognosis for physiological jaundice and breast-feeding jaundice is excellent and the jaundice will not cause any long-term problems.
+The outlook for physiological jaundice and breast-feeding jaundice is excellent and the jaundice will not cause any long-term problems.

-The outlook will otherwise depend on the nature of any serious cause for the jaundice.
+The outlook will otherwise depend on the nature of any serious cause of the jaundice.

 Further reading and references